its-michaelroy/ResumeGenerator/README.md

 ## <h2 id="project-description">📖 Project Description</h2>
 ### 🎯 **Motivation**
-Creating a polished resume can be time-consuming, especially when formatting it manually in tools like Word or Google Docs. `ResumeGenerator` was developed to **automate this process**, providing a **programmatic, repeatable way** to generate a professional resume in PDF format.
+Creating a polished resume can be time-consuming, especially when formatting it manually in tools like Adobe, Word or Google Docs. `ResumeGenerator` was developed to **automate this process**, providing a **programmatic, repeatable way** to generate a professional resume in PDF format.

 ### 🎯 **Purpose**
 ✅ Generate a **structured** resume with minimal effort